unfoldingWord/uw-content-validation/src/__tests__/fixtures/unfoldingWord/en_tn/README.md

 The first two options require you to clone the repository to your computer first.
 You may do this on the command line or using a program such as SmartGit.
 After making changes to the files you will need to commit and push your changes to the server and then create a Pull Request to merge them to the `master` branch.

-Alternately, you may [download the master branch as a zip file](https://git.door43.org/unfoldingWord/en_tn/archive/master.zip) and extract that locally.
+Alternately, you may [download the master branch as a zip file](https://git.door43.org/unfoldingWord/en_tn/archive/master.zip) and excerpt that locally.
 After editing you would need to use the upload file feature in DCS to get your changes ready for a Pull Request.

 ### Editing in LibreOffice